izak/ib.haip/README.md

 whatever you want) over both interfaces, and if any link goes down it will replace the default route with the next best one.

+You can fake unreachability by adding an unreachable route and removing it again later.

+    sudo ip route add unreachable 8.8.8.8 && \
+    sleep 20 && \
+    sudo ip route del unreachable 8.8.8.8

 TODO
 ====